conda/conda/docs/source/building/variants.rst

     variants = [{'python': '3.4', 'numpy': '1.11'}, {'python': '3.5', 'numpy': '1.11'}]

-and conda-build would loop over these variants where appropriate (building, outputting package output names, etc.)
+conda-build would loop over these variants where appropriate, such as when building, outputting package output names, and so on.

 If ``numpy`` had had two values instead of one, we'd end up with *four* output
 variants: 2 variants for ``python``, *times* two variants for ``numpy``: